Article: Bridging the Worlds between Life and Death with Shamanic Practice

 In his book about the Australian Aboriginal experience, Voices of the First Day, Robert Lawlor offers a statement regarding Aboriginal views about death which are reflective of a larger, more general shamanic worldview.
 He says, “Death, in the Aboriginal view, is not a termination or a dislocation from this world to another; rather it is a shift of the center of one’s consciousness to invisible, subjective layers that are substrate to, and involved within, the natural world of mind and matter.”

 There is a lot to try to comprehend in this statement.
 This is because the shamanic worldview in general, and the relationship between life and death within it in particular, is so foreign to Western notions regarding these matters.
 We must shift internally in order to understand what he is saying, and we must shift internally in order to understand the shamanic orientation to the world.
-The Earth herself is at the center of this orientation.
+The Earth is at the center of this orientation.
 In shamanic practice, there is a deep sense of union with the Earth.
-Shamans strive to know all her expressions, and recognize her as a guide toward wholeness and integration.
+Shamans strive to know all its expressions, and recognize the Earth as a guide toward wholeness and integration.
 Ultimately, this wholeness and integration is expressed in the relationship between life and death.
 From the most deeply articulated shamanic perspective, there is no difference between life and death.
 Death is not, as Western cultures posit, an empty chasm with no connection to life.
 Life and death are woven together and are both part of an inseparable whole.
 This view is well-expressed in the Yokuts prayer:

 With the great mountains